-gajar matar sabzi recipe – a dish which is a regular in my home – dry sauted carrot and peas…. in hindi gajar are carrots and matar are green peas.
+Gajar matar recipe With step by step photos – a dish which is a regular in my home – dry sauted carrot and peas….
+In hindi gajar are carrots and matar are green peas.

-- ¼ tsp garam masala powder or punjabi garam masala
+- ¼ teaspoon garam masala powder or punjabi garam masala

 - ½ cup water